Palakash27/Todo-List/README.md

 # Welcome to Todo List App!

 Hi Everyone!
-This is a material UI todo list app which shows things to do.
+This is a todo list app which shows things to do.
  Data is coming from [https://jsonplaceholder.typicode.com/todos](https://jsonplaceholder.typicode.com/todos) API.